Miksus/rocketry/docs/user_guide/tasks.rst

 this section, the most common and useful ways are covered.

-Most simplistic way to create tasks is just initiate them in a Python source file and just import them.
+Most simplistic way to create tasks is to create functions, declare them as tasks and just import them to your session.
 However, to reduce boilder plate Red Engine also provide ways to load all task files using ``Loaders``.
-See :ref:`loaders`.
+See :ref:`loaders` for more.

 .. _creating-task: